-Previously identified threats from climate change include loss of habitat, from both increased temperatures melting sea ice and permafrost, and lower rainfall reducing wetland areas; increased frequency of extreme weather events, both localised (storms) and regional (e.g. through the El Niño Southern Oscillation); sea level rise; increased acidification of oceans; and changes in ocean circulation patterns.
-More pervasive, and harder to predict, are wide-scale changes in ecosystem functioning, particularly changes in the spatial and temporal distribution of prey, but also the composition of biological communities.
+Previously identified threats from climate change include: loss of habitat, from both increased temperatures melting sea ice and permafrost and lower rainfall reducing wetland areas; increased frequency of extreme weather events, both localised (storms) and regional (e.g. through the El Niño Southern Oscillation); sea-level rise; increased acidification of oceans; and changes in ocean circulation patterns.
+More pervasive, and harder to predict, are wide scale changes in ecosystem functioning, particularly changes in the spatial and temporal distribution of prey, but also the composition of biological communities.
 Direct effects include changing hatchling sex ratios in those species with temperature-based sex determination (e.g. turtles) and phenological shifts in the timing of life-cycle events (including migration itself).
-Existing anthropogenic threats, such as human take (deliberate or bycatch), the existence of physical barriers (sea walls, river dams or fences) and habitat loss, will exacerbate the challenges faced by migratory species under changing climate regimes.
-Some of these will exacerbate climate change impacts, for example increased water abstraction in areas with reduced rainfall, or expanding renewable energy developments in important habitats.
-These will further reduce species' resilience to cope with, and ability to adapt to, climate change (Robinson et al. 2005; McNamara et al. 2010).
+Existing anthropogenic threats, such as human take (deliberate or bycatch), existence of physical barriers (sea-walls, river dams or fences), and habitat loss will exacerbate the challenges faced by migratory species under changing climate regimes.
+Some of these will act synergistically with climate change impacts, for example, increased water abstraction in areas with reduced rainfall, or expanding renewable energy developments.
+These will further reduce resilience to cope with, and ability to adapt to climate change (Robinson et al. 2005; McNamara et al. 2010).

-The impacts of climate change on migratory species may usefully be classified into two general categories.
+The impacts of climate change on migratory wildlife may usefully be classified into two general categories.
 Firstly, climate change may affect the species' biology directly, through changes to the abiotic environment.
-This may affect either the species' physiology (e.g. increased heat stress or changes in wind patterns affecting migratory journeys), or its habitat (e.g. drying out of aquatic habitats or rising sea levels encroaching on coastal habitats).
-Secondly, overlain on these, are less direct biotic impacts resulting from altered species interactions, such as changes in the spatial or temporal distribution of prey or competitors.
+These may affect either the species physiology (e.g. increased heat stress or changes in wind patterns affecting migratory journeys), or its habitat (e.g. drying out of aquatic habitats, rising sea-levels encroaching on coastal habitats).
+Secondly, overlain on these, are less-direct biotic impacts as a result of altered species interactions, for example, changes in the spatial or temporal distribution of prey or competitors.
 The impact of many of these indirect effects is difficult to predict.
 There is a further dimension to the indirect effects, which derives from how society responds to climate change.
 Such adaptations are likely to be multifaceted, encompassing a wide range of objectives, from mitigating emissions to maintaining food security, which, in turn, may have major impacts on biodiversity (Morecroft et al. 2019).
-Such complexities mean converting scientific knowledge into policy and conservation action has thus far been slow, even where such knowledge is relatively good (Trathan et al. 2020).
+Such complexities mean converting scientific knowledge into policy and conservation action has been slow, even where such knowledge is relatively good (Trathan et al. 2020).

-1.2 Conservation of migratory species and climate change
+3.2 CMS and climate change